parkbenchsolutions/caddy-gen/README.md

 The new file is placed into /app/data.
 This volume should be shared with the caddy instance.

-When rebuilt, it sends a SIGHUP to the docker instance named caddy
+When rebuilt, it sends a SIGUSR1 to the docker instance named caddy

 ## EXAMPLE